-The Hirshhorn Museum has more than seventy sculptures situated throughout its sculpture garden and plaza areas.
-The objects, which range in size from three to more than sixty feet in height, are made from a variety of materials including stone, bronze, iron, aluminum, and steel.
-The outdoor sculptures receive annual maintenance conservation treatments that may include detergent washing, the application of protective surface coatings, repainting, and structural repairs.
-This work is performed mostly outdoors, is strenuous, and often requires working in very hot and humid conditions.
+The Hirshhorn Museum has more than sixty sculptures situated throughout its sculpture garden and plaza areas.
+The objects, which range in size from three to more than sixty feet in height, are made from a variety of materials including stone, glass, bronze, iron, aluminum, and steel.
+The outdoor sculptures receive annual maintenance conservation treatments that may include detergent washing and the application of protective surface coatings; occasionally, there is a need for treatments that require a greater degree of intervention.
+This work can be strenuous and is performed mostly outdoors in hot and humid conditions.

 Any questions about the internship should be directed to: Gwynne Ryan at RyanGW@si.edu.

 For more information about the Museum’s collection, please visit the collection.